 JETRO has provided PhilNITS since 2003, through the Japan Expert Service Abroad (JEXSA) Project, technical experts and the training facilities in the PhilNITS offices in Makati, Cebu and Davao.
 AOTS has provided Training Courses in the Philippines (in the various offices of PhilNITS as well as in some schools in provinces where PhilNITS has no Training Center) and have awarded scholarships for training in Japan.
 However, for this Fiscal Year (2010-2011), JETRO has been replaced by the Japan Overseas Development Corporation (JODC) in providing Technical Support to PhilNITS.
 Initially, JODC grants a long-term Expert and 2 short-term Experts to PhilNITS to help in setting up the IT Professional Examinations Council (ITPEC) Office in the Philippines and another short term expert to conduct training courses for teachers.

 Since 2003, through Grants from AOTS, PhilNITS has trained 1,285 IT Professionals in the Philippines and has sent 239 scholars to Japan.
-In the Fiscal Year 2010-2011, local training for Teachers and IT Professionals on the PhilNITS Certifications Programs and on the Japanese language were provided by AOTS for Manila, Cebu and Davao.
+Local training for Teachers and IT Professionals on the PhilNITS Certification Programs and on the Japanese language were provided by AOTS for Manila, Cebu and Davao.
 Training in Japan on the Bridge Systems Engineer Program and on IT Project Management were likewise provided.
-In the Fiscal Year 2011-2012, local training for Teachers and IT Professionals on the PhilNITS Certifications Programs and on the Japanese language were provided by AOTS for Manila, Cebu and Davao.
+Local training for Teachers and IT Professionals on the PhilNITS Certification Programs and on the Japanese language were provided by AOTS for Manila, Cebu and Davao.
 Training in Japan on the Bridge Systems Engineer Program was likewise provided.

 CICC has provided several Training programs on Project Management both here and in Japan.
 However, CICC-sponsored Training has been discontinued since March 2007.
 CICC has also provided PhilNITS with an e Learning System consisting of the hardware (2 servers and 4 terminals), the software (that can accommodate a maximum of 2000 users) and contents consisting of 24 modules developed by JITEC and CICC and 1 module developed by the Thomson Learning Center, donated by Fujitsu to PhilNITS.( All the modules are made available to the public, 24 by 7, through a subscription fee of P500.00 per month).